New York high-speed rail

-High-speed rail in New York has been a topic that is consistently discussed among legislators, political leaders and in particular, several past governors since the 1990s, but thus far little progress has been made.
+High-speed rail in the U.S. state of New York has been consistently discussed among legislators, political leaders and in particular, several past governors since the 1990s, but thus far little progress has been made.
 In his campaign speeches prior to his defeat by Governor George Pataki in 1994, Mario Cuomo promised to bring high speed (maglev) rail up the Hudson Valley and along the Catskill Mountains route.
 It was not a priority for the subsequent administration.

-Currently, Amtrak's Acela service between Washington, D.C., and Boston, Massachusetts is available to New York City, but the cities in Upstate New York and Western New York remain isolated from high-speed rail service.
-Further, destinations outside the New York metropolitan area have experienced delayed service for decades.
+Currently, Amtrak's Acela service between Washington, D.C., and Boston, Massachusetts is available to New York City, but the cities in Upstate New York remain isolated from high-speed rail service.
+Further, destinations outside the New York metropolitan area have experienced delays in their service for decades.
 In some areas, New York State has been quietly endorsing and even implementing rail improvements for years.

-Frequently cited as a partial solution for Upstate and Western New York's economic stagnation, faster rail transportation between New York City and the rest of the state has been suggested as a way to make rural areas grow into suburban destinations for daily commuters, and easily accessible for businesses to relocate to cheaper real estate.
+Frequently cited as a partial solution for Upstate New York's economic stagnation, faster rail transportation between New York City and the rest of the state has been suggested as a way to make rural areas grow into suburban destinations for daily commuters, and easily accessible for businesses to relocate to cheaper real estate.
 Many politicians also endorse closer ties with destinations in Canada.

 History

 Rail travel in New York has its roots in the early 19th century.
 The New York Central water-level route roughly followed the path of the Erie Canal, with four tracks along much of the route.
 For many years the 20th Century Limited and Empire State Express services, to Chicago and Buffalo were among the fastest trains in the world, with average speeds topping 60 mph and top speeds reportedly well over 100 mph.
 Rail travel largely stagnated in the post-World War II economic boom, as the New York Thruway was built, and then the rest of the highway transportation and suburban lifestyles burgeoned.
 Nonetheless, rail culture lived on in the New York metropolitan area.
 It was kept alive by the subway culture in New York City, as well as suburban routes on Long Island and the northern suburbs of the city.
 The Long Island Rail Road and Metro-North Railroad are the two largest commuter railroads in the United States.
 New Jersey Transit, which serves New Jersey commuters to Manhattan, Philadelphia, and points within New Jersey, is also a major player in the U.S. commuter rail market.
-Potential also exists for a high-speed rail line to Montreal, Quebec, Canada along existing train right of way.
+Potential also exists for a high-speed rail line to Montreal, Quebec, Canada along an existing train right-of-way.